-This tool can be used by all health care stakeholders to achieve health equity for racial and ethnic minorities, people with disabilities, sexual and gender minorities, individuals with limited English proficiency, and rural populations.
-Multiple studies assert the need for standardized treatment protocols and a need to develop targeted strategies for achieving BP control by addressing the differing barriers of each racial/ethnic group.
-The CMS' Disparities Impact Statement is a tool to assist healthcare stakeholders with identifying, prioritizing, and taking action to achieve health equity for all populations.
+Multiple studies assert the need for standardized treatment protocols and targeted strategies for achieving BP control by addressing the differing barriers of each racial/ethnic group.
+The CMS is a tool to assist healthcare stakeholders with identifying, prioritizing, and taking action to achieve health equity for all populations.

 According to CMS, "Participants receive personalized technical assistance focused on strengthening your quality improvement program through a series of consultations from subject matter experts."
-Provided on the tool is an email address for Health Equity Technical Assistance.
+Provided on the tool is an email address for health equity technical assistance.

-Review the resources below for more information on how you can strengthen your care team to provide optimal patient care for HTN/HCL management.
+To strengthen your care team and provide optimal patient care for HTN/HCL management, review the resources below.

-Organization Resources Description CDC Best Practices for Heart Disease and Stroke Guide details 18 strategies to address heart disease, stroke, and other cardiovascular conditions.
-Target: BPTM Implement SMBP Step-by-step guidance to help you launch a successful program.
-Target: BPTM Combined Quick Start Guides Serves as a reference for the care team.
+Organization Resources Description CDC Best Practices for Heart Disease and Stroke The guide details 18 strategies to address heart disease, stroke, and other cardiovascular conditions.
+Implement SMBP Step-by-step guidance to help you launch a successful program.
+Target: BPTM Target: BPTM Combined Quick Start Guides Serves as a reference for the care team.
 Webinar: Evolving SMBP Policy and Practice Discusses policy developments, program design, reimbursement, successes, and challenges associated with SMBP.
-Million Hearts® An Economic Case for Self- Measured Blood Pressure (SMBP) Monitoring One-pager that provides information on return on investment based on Medicare reimbursement.
-Self-Measured Blood Pressure Monitoring: Action Steps for Clinicians Guide for implementation of SMBP plus clinical support in four key areas.
-Hypertension Control Change Package (HCCP), 2nd Edition Presents a listing of process improvements that outpatient clinical settings can implement.
+An Economic Case for Self- Measured Blood Pressure (SMBP) Monitoring One-pager that provides information on return on investment based on Medicare reimbursement.
+Million Self-Measured Blood Pressure Monitoring: Action Steps for Clinicians Guide for implementation of SMBP plus clinical support in four key areas.
+Hearts® Hypertension Control Change Package (HCCP), 2 nd Edition Presents a listing of process improvements that outpatient clinical settings can implement.
 It comprises change concepts, ideas, and evidence- or practice-based tools and resources.